 Schedule a consultation and we will identify the right package for your school's current stage and future direction.

-Based on the institutional review, we produce a clear deployment plan identifying which package fits your school's current stage, your preferred timeline aligned to the academic calendar, and the full scope of what will be delivered.
-Everything is written down before any work begins.
+Based on the institutional review, we produce a clear deployment plan identifying which package fits your school's current stage.

-Once the deployment plan is reviewed and approved by your institution, we formalise the engagement, confirm your position in the term's deployment schedule, and initiate the six-week implementation process.
-Your school's academic calendar governs the go-live target from this point.
+Once the deployment plan is reviewed and approved by your institution, we formalise the engagement and confirm your position in the term's deployment schedule.

-Every School Ease deployment follows a structured six-week process designed to minimise disruption to your school's operations while ensuring every module is configured, tested, and production-ready before launch.
+Every School Ease deployment follows a structured six-week process designed to minimise disruption to your school's operations.

 Active development of all selected modules.
-Question banks loaded, staff records configured, portals structured to your academic term calendar and institutional hierarchy.
+Question banks loaded, staff records configured, portals structured.

 When School Ease completes a deployment, the institution receives a fully operational digital system that it owns in every meaningful sense.